-Relish owners Terri and Jennifer grew up in northwest Millcreek, in the Eaglehurst subdivision, just one block from the beaches of Lake Erie.
+Relish owners Jennifer and Terri, grew up in northwest Millcreek, in the Eaglehurst subdivision, just one block from the beaches of Lake Erie.
 As children, they collected everything, including beach glass, on daily walks on the beach with their mom at the foot of Shorehaven Dr.

-Beach glass has always had a certain allure for the girls.
+Beach glass has always had a certain allure for the two.
 It's not only the beauty of the beach glass that attracts them.
 It's the story of each piece that's discovered and the mystery of where it originated from, what it once was, and how long it's been in the water.
 It's the thrill of the hunt and the euphoria of an amazing find.

-Both girls knew early on that they wanted careers that allowed them to be creative and artistic.
+Both women knew early on that they wanted careers that allowed them to be creative and artistic.
 When she was only a junior in high school, Jennifer knew she wanted to be a jewelry major.
 She earned a scholarship for Columbus College of Art and Design, and studied sculpture and glassblowing, design, painting, and drawing.
 She completed her BFA degree at Edinboro University of Pennsylvania in metalsmithing.

 Like Jennifer, Terri also knew in high school that she wanted to do something artistic, and was particularly drawn to jewelry-making, pottery and woodshop.
 Largely self-taught in the art of metalsmithing, she uses real-life experiences to develop creative approaches to her jewelry-making.

 Despite their artistic ability and inclination towards jewelry making, the idea to work specifically with beach glass didn't come until later on when Jennifer's then 6-year-old son, Spencer, asked her to make him a ring from a piece of beach glass he'd found.

 It was a perfect fit with her passion for sterling silver, and from that Aha! moment on, she began making jewelry out of beach glass exclusively from Lake Erie.